-It’s also important to consider your reasons why you want to become a Language Assistant and what you want to gain out of this experience.
-I would also have a look back at your application form and remind yourself of your interests that you selected.
+It’s also important to consider your reasons why you want to become a Meddeas participant and what you want to gain out of this experience.
+It will be useful to remind the interests that you selected in the online application form.
 The interviewer will discuss them in further detail.

 Show Your Personality and Enthusiasm

 They may also ask some situational questions.
 For example; “Tell me about a time you were stressed and how you dealt with it” or “Tell me a time when you worked well in a group”.
 Although you don’t know what’s going to be asked, it’s always good to write down a few memorable situations in which you used and adapted your skills beneficially.

 Overall, if you have done your research and preparation, then the interview should be simple and enjoyable.
 Don’t be afraid to show your personality and enthusiasm.
 This interview is for Meddeas to get an idea of your personality and whether you have the skills and traits that will make you a great participant in the program.

 Stage 3: Second Online Interview